DimanVorosh/vue-template/README.md

 # vue-template
-Template for new vuejs application
+Template for new Vue Js application